elibroftw/blog.elijahlopez.ca/content/posts/how-to-buy-monero-in-canada/index.md

 If you want to know why I believe in Monero, feel free to read [Why Monero is the Best Crypto CURRENCY](/posts/why-monero-is-the-best-crypto-currency).

+September 2nd, 2024: Kraken Canada has delisted Monero.
+For US residents, Kraken is still the best way to buy Monero.
+The best methods to buy Monero in Canada are as follows:

+- KYC
+  - Buy USDC (0.5% spread) on Coinbase and then use [Trocador](#coinbase-usdc--trocador-usdc--xmr)
+- No-KYC
+  - Use [Haveno Retoswap](https://retoswap.com/), look for "no deposit" trades, buy the minimum amount of XMR, and then from then on buy from deposit trades

 ## Optimal Methods

 Using the [Kraken CAD &rarr; USD &rarr; XMR method](#kraken), you will pay at most 1% in fees.
 The more volume you do with Kraken, the lower the fees.
 Only if your wire transfer fees are very high and you want to buy $10k - 16k worth of Monero should you use the Coinbase USDC to Trocador method.